 As photographer & picture editor I demonstrate how to choose the right picture

-A self assignment; Visual Anthropology at Sunda Kelapa, old harbour of Jakarta, Indonesia
+A self assignment; visual anthropology at Sunda Kelapa, old harbour of Jakarta, Indonesia

 The practice of self assignment can be one of a photographer’s most useful exercises.
 It is a highly personal experience in which the photographer becomes his own audience—there is no client to please, no specific requirements by which the photographs will be judged.
 It serves as a way to test your abilities should they ever be offered the “dream” assignment.
 This is an opportunity to make mistakes and learn from them.
 Some good images may be captured in the bargain.
 The purpose beyond any such practice should be to move beyond the ordinary, to break the photographic cliché.

 The photographs here were taken at Sunda Kelapa, old port of Jakarta, Indonesia, know as Batavia in Indonesia’s colonial past, but they could have been taken anywhere in the world.
-My premise as photographer was merely to be open to any subject that passed in front of his lens, to see the patterns and shapes that existed, be aware of the hive of human activity associated with a busy port, and be aware of the people’s movements, their labours, their interaction with the surroundings and each other.
+My premise as photographer was merely to be open to any subject that passed in front of my lens, to see the patterns and shapes that existed, be aware of the hive of human activity associated with a busy port, and be aware of the people’s movements, their labours, their interaction with the surroundings and each other.

 The right picture